JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 These efforts have met with considerable success: Julia 1.5 feels snappier than any version in memory, and benchmarks support that impression.
 But the job of reducing latency is not over yet.
 Recent work on Julia's master branch has made considerable progress in significantly reducing a specific source of latency, method invalidation.
+This post will answer questions such as:

+- What is method invalidation?
+- How can I diagnose why my code is being invalidated?
+- How can I fix my code to prevent invalidation?
+- What impact have the efforts so far had on latency to load and use packages?

 ## Method invalidation: what is it and when does it happen?